bgunn34/BaseballBot/predict_era/README.md

 Batch processing will be fine.
 While the final algorithm might want to retrain online, the goal of this one is to tell us what features we need.

 ### To Do:
+- [ ] engineer a runs per ab feature at the pitcher/game level so that it can be merged onto the statcast game averages table in the next step.
 - [ ] Pivot the statcast data into pitcher/game tables, taking averages and sums of the data where appropriate.
 We'll probably lose some features in this step as well.
 - [ ] get a game level dataframe of innings pitched and runs allowed.
 I can calculate ERA from there.
 - [ ] consider using a different rate metric than ERA.
 We know that if ERA is closely correlated to wins a less arbitrary rate stat (like runs per IP) should be as well.